azzlack/Sentinel.OAuth/README.md

 TODO: Example where using ASP.NET Identity

 ### Custom Client Manager
-TODO: Example where using ASP.NET Identity
+TODO: Example using RavenDB for storing clients

 ### Customer Token Manager
-TODO: Example where using Redis for storing tokens
+TODO: Example using Redis for storing tokens

 ## Claims
 There are some claims that will be added to your user principal that are specific for `Sentinel`.